daniilyurlov1-cell/shiw_scenarios/README.md

 - [bln-notify] - optional can modify for yours system

 ## Description
 This script is an adaptation of the xakra script named "xakra_scenarios", it has been adapted from VORP to REDM and uses the menuapi menu.
 It is used using the "/scenarios" command or press F6, you will be able to add this command to the radial menu, and players will be able to interact with the scenarios on the map.
 Added a notification when no scenario is found.
+Add Localize posible Scenario names

 ## Instructions to incorporate script
 - Copy the script into a folder (to choose) from the 'resources' folder.